drxeno02/AIOMiner/README.md

 You are better than batch files...you know it..I know it

+Release Alpha 005.HP1 - November 30th 2017
+* Download this after Alpha 005, fixed an issue where if you hit stop it would close AIOminer.exe
+* This will replace the .exe
+* Note: Windows Features were added but not setup yet in this HP

 Release Alpha 005 - November 29th 2017
 * Change the name of the project to AIOMiner (All In One Miner)
 * Added Multiple Coins (ZenCash,Komodo,Mona,Hush)